A tree-valued Markov processes associated with an admissible family of branching mechanisms: Introduction

-The remaining of this paper is organized as follows.
+The rest of the paper is organized as follows.
 In Section \ref{sec:AFBM}, we introduce and study the admissible family of branching mechanisms.
-In Section \ref{sec:levy}, we recall some notation and collect some known results on real trees and L\'evy trees.
-In Section \ref{sec:prune}, based on the study of admissible family, the pruning procedure will be given and the marginal distributions of the pruning process are studied.
+We recall some notations and results on real trees and L\'evy trees in Section \ref{sec:levy}.
+Based on the study of admissible family, in Section \ref{sec:prune}, the pruning procedure will be given and the marginal distributions of the pruning process are studied.
 The evolution of the tree-valued process will be explored in Section \ref{sec:tree process}.
-In the last section, Section \ref{sec:ascension}, we construct a tree-valued process by pruning a critical L\'evy tree conditioned to be infinite and get the representation of the tree at the ascension time.
+Finally, in the last section, we construct a tree-valued process by pruning a critical L\'evy tree conditioned to be infinite and get the representation of the tree at the ascension time.